hyphz/hyphz.github.io/data/texts.md

 After choosing an attack, but before rolling, you may inflict 2 damage on yourself to gain Potency.
 This damage cannot be resisted or reduced.
 If you hit with your attack, one target that was hit takes 4 extra damage from Potency.
-If your attack power does not require a roll, deal 2 extra damage instead.
+If your attack power does not require a roll, deal 2 extra damage to one target instead.
 @@BloodMagic7+
 You may not use any Encounter Spells until after you have taken damage.